Drinking and wellbeing in lockdown – survey of Club Soda members

 It’s good to have somewhere to read about others experience around alcohol and to be able to share positives with people who are struggling as others did for me.
 Love Club Soda.
 Positive; inclusive; kind and informative.
 Thank you

-In the meantime, you can start one our How to Drink Mindfully online programmes at any time.
+In the meantime, you can start one our online courses at any time.
 There are two versions of the course, depending on your goal: a moderate drinking option, and an alcohol-free one.

 And then watch this space as we develop more resources, like our podcast series, to support you over the next few months.